mobra66/SC144-LCD1602/README.md

 Copy the three .PAS files to your CP/M computer, compile and run LCD.PAS using Turbo Pascal 3.
 Make sure your LCD is properly connected to the SC144 I2C bus (or SC126 I2C connector).

 This code was tested on SC140 mainboard and SC144 I2C bus master with an HD44780 compatible 16x2 character LCD display with I2C connector, using 4-bit interface mode.
+Also tested on SC126.
+Both boards running 18 MHz Z180 CPU.

 # Structure
 The LCD.PAS main program include I2CLIB.PAS and LCDLIB.PAS.
 The includes must be in this order, because LCDLIB depends on I2CLIB.